Flaky Test Detection

 Last updated

-Trunk Flaky Tests detect flaky tests by analyzing test results.
+Trunk Flaky Tests detects flaky tests by analyzing test results.
 The health of your tests is displayed in the Flaky Tests dashboard.
 This page covers how flaky tests are detected and how to analyze your test suite’s health using the dashboard.

 Trunk typically requires 10+ runs per test on CI to start accurately detecting flaky tests.
 For example, detecting a flaky test that fails 25% of the time takes 9 runs to achieve 90% confidence in having seen it flake.
 Depending on the repository’s velocity, this could take hours or days.